commstools/citools-old.org/content/en/toolkits/protein/concepts/index.md

 See example 1.1 for a case when misuse of "protein" led to a leading online media outlet publishing false information in a major feature.
 {{< /alert >}}

+## Political risk
+Refers broadly to hazards that leaders may face in their careers, business, or policy objectives, as well as their probabilities.

+## Social barriers
+Refers to social and cultural resistance to engage or give fair consideration to a topic.

+Modern information environments reward communications that build social barriers around culturally sensitive topics.